nhoyt/copy-page-link/notes/DOC-NOTES.md

 ## Documentation Notes

-Copy Page Link creates link markup for the current page in the selected format and copies it to the clipboard for pasting into another document.
+Copy Page Link creates a formatted link to the current page in the selected format and copies it to the clipboard for pasting into another document.

 ### Keyboard Accessibility